Operation Round Up FAQs

 In order to participate in Operation Round Up, you probably don't have to do anything!
 Your bill may already be enrolled in Operation Round Up!
 If it is typically "rounded up" to even numbers--$68 instead of $67.44, for example, then, most likely, you are already enrolled.

 If you are NOT enrolled, you can easily become a participant.
-Just click the "Start rounding" button to access the consent forms that will enable us to enroll you in the program.
+Simply call our office 1-800-882-2500 to enroll today.

-However, if you choose NOT to participate, complete and return the form located under the "Stop Rounding" tab.
-Your name will then be removed from the Operation Round Up program.
+However, if you choose NOT to participate, call our office 1-800-882-2500 and ask for your name to be removed from the Operation Round Up program.

 How do you apply for Operation Round Up funds?